 problems (cayenne pepper should be taken by imbibing as well for maximum effect).
 I've read and heard of persistent

-small hemorrhoid problems being cured almost instantly by cayenne pepper enemas and I believe it for I had a
+small hemorrhoid problems being resolved almost instantly by cayenne pepper enemas and I believe it for I had

-hemorrhoid problem cured in two days by drinking it.
+a hemorrhoid problem resolved in two days by drinking it.

 As mentioned, cayenne enemas are also good at cleansing out any parasites that may be in the